 All companies and individuals hired to complete work at or in the home should carry any type of insurance required by the state.
-EBSCO Research requires that all Best Pick and Honorable Mention companies, no matter which state they service, carry general liability insurance.
-In addition, EBSCO Research requires that Best Pick and Honorable Mention companies comply with any state regulations regarding insurance.
+To be eligible for Best Pick Reports, a company is required to carry general liability insurance no matter which state they service.
+In addition, Best Pick and Honorable Mention companies must comply with any state regulations regarding insurance.
 For example, Georgia and Illinois currently require contractors to carry workers’ compensation insurance in addition to general liability, whereas Texas does not require contractors to carry workers’ compensation.
 See below to find out more about liability insurance, workers’ compensation, and tort liability.

 General Liability Insurance

 Liability insurance is designed to pay for damage resulting from a contractor’s work.
 For example, if a tree service cuts down a dead tree in your front yard and the tree accidentally falls through your roof or through your neighbor’s roof, the tree service’s liability insurance would most likely pay for damages.
 If, instead of falling through your roof, the tree fell and injured your neighbor, the tree service’s liability insurance would again pay.